 The tax rates for the capital gains you earn on your stocks are going to be determined by both your tax filing status as well as your adjusted gross income (AGI).
 You will end up being taxed between 0% and 20% of your profit, depending on your filing status.
 You will likely end up paying either 15% if your AGI is between $44,626 and $492,300 as a single filer or $89,251 and $553,850 as a married couple filing together.
 For individuals above $492,300 and couples over $553,850, the rate will be 20%.

 In addition to the capital gains tax, high-net-worth individuals or high-earners might end up being on the hook for additional taxes for their investment profits.
 The net investment income tax can add an additional 3.8% tax on top of your capital gains tax if your modified adjusted gross income (MAGI) is above $200,000 for single filers or $250,000 for married filing jointly.

 9 Ways to Avoid Capital Gains Taxes on Stocks

 There are numerous strategies that investors can implement to reduce or avoid capital gains tax on stocks sold at a profit.
 Each has its own unique pros and cons that you should take a look at to see if it’s a good fit for your personal situation before moving forward.

-Here some of the most common methods that you can incorporate into your financial plan:
+Here are some of the most common methods that you can incorporate into your financial plan: